Delivering for America

 Financial sustainability

-Our plan enables the Postal Service to achieve a positive net income within three years, and to achieve a break-even operating performance over the next 10 years.
+Our plan enables the Postal Service to achieve a break-even operating performance over the next 10 years.

 Through a combination of cost and revenue improvement strategies and regulatory and legislative actions, we can avoid $160 billion in projected losses by 2030.